gjadi-mej/Test-rst-rendering/tests/core/README.rst

 5. Include ``t_core_main.h`` header and add a call to the function ``T_CORE_main()`` just before the call to ``microej_main()``.
-6. In the MicroEJ SDK, import the MicroEJ project ``microej-core-validation`` from the folder ``tests/core/java``
+6. In the MicroEJ SDK, import the MicroEJ project ``java-testsuite-runner-core`` from the folder ``tests/core``
-7. Follow `MicroEJ Core Validation Readme <java/microej-core-validation/README.rst>`_ and build this MicroEJ Application against the MicroEJ Platform to qualify.
+7. Follow `MicroEJ Core Validation Readme <java-testsuite-runner-core/README.rst>`_ and build this MicroEJ Application against the MicroEJ Platform to qualify.
 8. Build the BSP and link it with the MicroEJ Platform runtime library and MicroEJ Application.

 Expected Results